 Economic Impact of COVID-19

 In January, the U.S. economy appeared healthy.
 Unemployment was low.
 Consumers were confident.
-Growth prospects remained positive for the forseeable future.
+Growth prospects remained positive for the foreseeable future.
 However, the 12-year U.S. economic expansion came to an abrupt halt in March, as effects of COVID-19 reverberated around the globe and across our nation.
 Now, recession in 2020 seems all but inevitable.

 History informs us that, like most geopolitical events, pandemics and the resulting economic impacts are relatively short-lived.
 Nevertheless, the timing of economic recovery remains uncertain.
 If the U.S. begins to revert back to normalcy later this year, the slowdown should be relatively short-lived.
 But if stopping the virus takes longer, economic recovery may take longer.